We do not measure sentiment. We measure decision behaviour.

 - improved defensibility of judgement

-Scenario 3 - Healthcare Judgement
+Scenario 3 — High-Pressure Care Judgement

-Decision Context: Human judgement under cognitive and emotional load.
+Decision Context: Human judgement under cognitive and emotional load

 Risk Pattern